GSA/challenges-and-prizes/_all-challenges/1218-xtechsbir-waveform-challenge.md

 * All concept white papers must be submitted using the template found on the registration page, “xTechSBIR_Waveform_WhitePaper_Template.doc” and adhere to the instructions provided on the template cover page.
 Any proposals submitted in a format other than that provided by the template will not be reviewed.
 * Please list your company name, and proposal title EXACTLY how you would like them to appear on any contest marketing materials, recommend clear and concise proposal titles to give readers and potential stakeholders understanding of how your technology would benefit the Army.

-The concept white paper submissions will be evaluated and ranked using the following scoring criteria (further details on each scoring dimension can be found on the xTech-SBIR Waveform Challenge registration page):
+The concept white paper submissions will be evaluated and ranked using the following scoring criteria (further details on each scoring dimension can be found on the xTechSBIR Waveform Challenge registration page):

 * Technical Feasibility – 50%
 * Commercialization Potential – 30%